Queenstown measles update

 She adds that unvaccinated people need to be aware that they could be contagious before they display symptoms, “if you are not vaccinated and have had contact with a measles case, you need to be isolated for 14 days”.

-No early vaccinations will be given to children younger than 4 years old or 15 months old.
+• Proactively contacting children aged up to 14 years who have not had a single dose of vaccine to get vaccinated.

-The normal vaccination schedule of one MMR at 15 months and one MMR at 4 years should continue to be followed.
+• The priority groups for vaccination are being reviewed regularly based first on priority children then on who it is most important to target in local cases.

-The public are asked to check they are eligible for a measles vaccine (see above) before coming to the clinic.
+The public are asked to check they are in the prioritisation group for a measles vaccine (see above) before contacting their GP.

 The Immunisation Advisory Centre has provided up to date information about measles immunity and the MMR vaccine on their website: https://www.immune.org.nz/hot-topic/measles-overseas-and-new-zealand